 The Plan holds no collateral as security or any other credit enhancements.
 There are no financial assets that are impaired nor past due but not impaired.

 The Plan does not have any significant exposure to any individual counterparty or industry.
-Its assets are invested by individual investment managers and in specific investment trusts and investment linked insurance policies.
+Its assets are invested by individual investment managers and in specific investment trusts.